JasonTPatterson/homelab/README.md

         └── Gigabit LAN → Raspberry Pi 4
 ```

 **DNS:** Router DHCP pushes `192.168.1.139` as the upstream DNS resolver for every device on the network.
 All queries pass through Pi-hole before forwarding to upstream resolvers.
+Custom `.home` local DNS records served via Pi-hole for internal service discovery.

 **VPN:** Tailscale exit node enables full tunnel remote access — all traffic routes through the Pi from any device, anywhere.

+**Reverse Proxy:** Traefik routes all internal services via `.home` domains with self-signed HTTPS.
+No more IP:port access — every service has a clean URL.

 ---